|Welcome to the Home Page of the Lansing Area African American Genealogical Society. LAAAGS was

 10:00 a.m. – 3:00 p.m. ~ Library of Michigan ~ 702 West Kalamazoo Street,

-The LAAAGS Winter Genealogical Conference will feature author and researcher Nimbilasha Cushing as our guest
+The LAAAGS Winter Genealogical Conference featured author and researcher Nimbilasha Cushing as the guest

 From age six to fourteen, Nimbilasha Cushing worked alongside her grandparents and a younger sister as a